Mitigram/Minigram-Presentation/PITCHME.md

 ---

+@snap[midpoint span-50 text-07]
+@ul
-We need a module bundler to find all require statements (which is invalid browser JavaScript syntax) and replace them with the actual contents of each required file.
+- We need a module bundler to find all require statements and replace them with the actual contents of each required file.

-Around 2015, webpack eventually became the more widely used module bundler (fueled by the popularity of the React frontend framework, which took full advantage of webpack’s various features).
+- Around 2015, **webpack** eventually became the more widely used module bundler.
+- Fueled by the popularity of the **React** frontend framework, which took full advantage of webpack’s various features.
+@ulend
+@snapend

 ---